mozilla/pontoon/specs/0117-email-opt-in-unsubscribe.md

  - Title: `Mozilla Localization - Pontoon`
  - Header: `Update Your Email Preferences`
  - Body: `Thank you for contributing to localization at Mozilla.
 Please use the form below if you would like to stop receiving email updates related to localization at Mozilla, projects on Pontoon, and updates to the Pontoon platform.`
- - Radio button: `Please unsubscribe from all Mozilla localization emails.`
+ - Radio button (default selection): `Please unsubscribe me from all Mozilla localization emails.`
  - Radio button: `Please keep sending me emails from Mozilla localization.`
  - Button: `Submit`
+ - Subtitle: `If you don’t want to unsubscribe or have clicked the link by mistake, you can close this page and we will not make any changes to your email preferences.`

  - On submit alert (Unsubscribe): `You've successfully unsubscribed.
-You can update your preferences anytimes from your <a href="https://pontoon.mozilla.org/settings/">settings</a>.`
+You can update your preferences anytimes from your <a href="https://pontoon.mozilla.org/settings/">settings</a> (make sure that you're logged in to access this page).`
  - On submit alert (Subscribe): `Thanks!
 You will continue to receive emails from Mozilla localization.
-You can update your preferences anytimes from your <a href="https://pontoon.mozilla.org/settings/">settings</a>.`
+You can update your preferences anytimes from your <a href="https://pontoon.mozilla.org/settings/">settings</a> (make sure that you're logged in to access this page).`

  # Mockup
 *Note*: Mockups for illustrative purposes, not final design